Overview of Faculty-Led Programs

 - Individual program GPA requirements could be higher than the aforementioned minimum

-- The "Area of Study" listed under the Fact Sheet on a program brochure simply indicates the type of course credit to be received for the program; this does not necessarily indicate that the program is restricted to students within that course major
+- The "Area of Study" listed under the Fact Sheet on a program brochure simply indicates the type of course credit to be received for the program; this does not necessarily mean that you have to be a major in that department in order to participate

 - Some, but not all, programs are limited to students with specific majors or certain class standings